elmahio/Elmah.Io.Examples/README.md

 Elmah.Io.Examples
 =================

-Example projects for using elmah.io
+Example projects have been moved to the repositories where they belong.
+Check out the [elmah.io organization](https://github.com/elmahio) on GitHub for all integrations.